duckdb/duckdb-web/docs/guides/python/datafusion.md

 output_2
 ```

-To learn more about DataFusion, feel free to explore their [GitHub repository](https://github.com/apache/arrow-datafusion-python/)!
+To learn more about DataFusion, feel free to explore their [API documentation](https://arrow.apache.org/datafusion-python/).